Leafpub/leafpub/INSTALL.md

 Licensed under the terms of the GNU GPLv3.
 See LICENSE.MD for details.

-©2016 A Beautiful Site, LLC.
+©2016 A Beautiful Site, LLC

 ## Support